Radser2001/Laravel-Student-Management-System/README.md

 # Student Management System

-Laravel-based web application designed to help you efficiently manage student records.
+Laravel-based web application is designed to efficiently manage the student records.
 This application provides a user-friendly interface for tasks such as adding new students, viewing a list of students, editing student information, and deleting student records.
 Additionally, the system includes user registration and authentication features to ensure secure access.

 ## Features